THE SATOR SQUARE

 Finally, the cross-shaped verb TENET, ‘he holds’, has its own meaning.
 The verb is used absolutely in Latin to refer to someone who holds supreme power in the state.
 Cicero, for instance, uses it in the plural form: ‘The aim of those who rule (qui tenent) is that nothing should remain’ (Ad Atticum 2:18).
 So, in the singular, as in the SATOR square, it means, ‘He rules.’

 So the SATOR square looks very much like a Christian device.
 The central cross, with its cruciform Ts, represents the cross of Christ.
-The central nun is the Aramaic word for the Christian fish-symbol and its implied credal statement that Jesus Christ is Son of God and Saviour.
-And the verb TENET looks like a statement that the one on the cross rules the created order.
+The central nun is the Aramaic word for the Christian fish-symbol and its associated credal statement that Jesus Christ is Son of God and Saviour.
+And the verb TENET looks like a statement that the one on the cross holds or rules the created order.

 So we shouldn’t be surprised if people all across the Christian world thought the square had protective powers.
 Of course, in medieval Europe the Aramaic nun and the Greek creed would have been lost on most people.
 Yet the cross-shaped TENET alone was clear enough to anyone with a smattering of Latin.
 It told how the cross was linked with the ‘holding’ power of God who rules all things.